SamitDharia/SmartCFDTradingAgent_Revolut/docs/windows-scheduling.md

     -   Click **New...**.
     -   **Action**: Select **Start a program**.
     -   **Program/script**: Enter `docker-compose`.
-    -   **Add arguments (optional)**: Enter `run --rm trader`.
-This command starts a one-off instance of the `trader` service and removes the container after it exits.
+    -   **Add arguments (optional)**: Enter `run --rm retrain`.
+This command starts a one-off instance of the `retrain` service and removes the container after it exits.
     -   **Start in (optional)**: Enter the **absolute path** to your project's root directory (e.g., `C:\Projects\SmartCFDTradingAgent_Revolut`).
 This is crucial for `docker-compose` to find the `docker-compose.yml` file.
     -   Click **OK**.

 6.  **Settings Tab**:
     -   Review the settings.
-You might want to check "Stop the task if it runs longer than:" and set a reasonable duration (e.g., 10 minutes) to prevent runaway processes.
+You might want to check "Stop the task if it runs longer than:" and set a reasonable duration (e.g., 1 hour) to prevent runaway processes.

 7.  **Save the Task**:
     -   Click **OK**.
 You will be prompted to enter the password for the user account the task will run as.

----

-## Approach 2: Using a Python Virtual Environment

-This approach runs the script directly on the host.

-### Steps
-1.  **Create a Batch Script**:
-    Create a file named `run_trader.bat` in your `scripts` folder with the following content:
-    ```batch
-    @echo off

-    :: Navigate to the project's root directory
-    cd /d "C:\Projects\SmartCFDTradingAgent_Revolut"

-    :: Activate the Python virtual environment
-    call "C:\path\to\your\venv\Scripts\activate.bat"

-    :: Run the trader module
-    python -m smartcfd.trader
-    ```
-    Replace the paths with the correct ones for your system.

-2.  **Configure Task Scheduler**:
-    -   Follow the same steps as in Approach 1, but for the **Actions** tab:
-        -   **Program/script**: Enter the full path to your batch script, e.g., `C:\Projects\SmartCFDTradingAgent_Revolut\scripts\run_trader.bat`.
-        -   Leave the "Add arguments" and "Start in" fields blank, as they are handled inside the batch file.

 ### Logging and Debugging
-For both approaches, the Python application's logging configuration (in `smartcfd/logging_setup.py`) will determine where logs are written.
-When running as a scheduled task, it's essential that the application logs to a file, as you won't be able to see console output directly.
-Ensure your logging setup is configured to write to a file in a location like the `logs/` directory.
+The output of the retraining script will be visible in the Docker container's logs.
+You can view the logs for the specific one-off container that Task Scheduler ran, or you can configure the script to log to a file within the `logs` directory for easier access.
+The current `retrain` service in `docker-compose.yml` mounts the `reports` and `models` directories, so any artifacts generated by the script will be saved directly to your host machine.